Air Quality Advisory Issued for Fine Particles

-Clark County's Department of Air Quality (DAQ) has issued an advisory for high levels of fine particles (PM2.5) persisting today due to stagnant air conditions.
+Clark County's Department of Air Quality (DAQ) has issued an air quality advisory for high levels of fine particles (PM2.5) on Dec.
+23, 2019, created primarily by stagnant air conditions.
 Air Quality officials say that small particles can aggravate respiratory diseases.
 PM2.5 is created by vehicle exhaust and smoke from wood burning.

-At this time, "unhealthy for sensitive groups" levels of fine particles are not occurring at most stations in the network.
-People who may be most sensitive to elevated levels fine particles include individuals with respiratory problems, cardiac disease, young children or senior citizens.
+People who may be most sensitive to elevated levels of fine particles include individuals with respiratory problems, cardiac disease, young children or senior citizens.
 Consult your physician if you have a medical condition that makes you sensitive to air quality conditions.
-Clark County Air Quality officials will continue to monitor conditions and will post an update on the forecast page of the DAQ website.
-A link to the forecast page is located at http://redrock.clarkcountynv.gov/forecast/.
-You can receive free air quality forecasts and advisories via e-mail or text message through Enviroflash service.
-Subscription information is available at www.enviroflash.org

 - Limit outdoor exertion on days with high levels of fine particles in the air.
-Exercise, for example, makes you breathe heavier and increases the amount of particulates you are likely to inhale.
+Exercise makes you breathe heavier and increases the amount of particulates you are likely to inhale.

 - Keep windows and doors closed.